Final big busy broadcast hour performed by me, Rush Lynn Boy, your highly trained broadcast specialist, unique in the world of media.

 Franklin Graham said Tuesday that the real problem in America was that we have a government that has taken God out of society.

-Our founding father certainly did not intend this to happen.
+Our founding fathers certainly did not intend this to happen.

-Is that Hollywood glorifies gun violence, exactly what we said in this program yesterday, and Obama's actions would do nothing to stop it.
+He said Hollywood glorifies gun violence, exactly what was said in his program yesterday, and Obama's actions would do nothing to stop it.

 Guns are used to shoot, to kill, and to splatter human blood all over the screens across America.